Create Elastigroup workflow:

 Select an appropriate use case for your Elastigroup and click on "Launch" - This should take care of some initial settings for you.
-Select the use case that best suits you needs.
+Select the use case that best suits your needs.

-We also support importing of existing environments and setups for WebTierAutoScaling and Beanstalk environment.
+note: We also support importing of existing environments and setups for WebTierAutoScaling, Beanstalk environment and more.

 Your Elastigroup’s general information.